Birth Mother Resources is a great place to find information to help pregnant women and birth mothers find financial, emotional and medical assistance

 What Are the Benefits of Exercising During Pregnancy?

 It is clear that exercise is a big plus for both you and your baby as long as complications do not limit your ability.
-The kinds of exercise depends on what interests you and what your doctor advises.
+The kind of exercise depends on what interests you and what your doctor advises.
 Many women benefit from walking, dancing, swimming, water aerobics, yoga, pilates, or biking.
 See this pregnancy and exercise link for additional information.

 Where can I find financial aid programs to help me with the costs of the pregnancy and the care of my child?

 Financial aid and other programs are available for women in need and their babies.
-These programs may be through State and local health departments, community clinics, the Women, Infants and Children (WIC) Program, and the Children's Health Insurance Program (CHIP).
-See the pregnancy and financial help link for additional help.
+These programs may be through State and local health departments, community clinics, the Women,

 What are dangerous substances I should avoid during my pregnancy?

 When you are pregnant, what you don't put into your body (or expose it to) can be almost as important as what you do.
-The official, scary-sounding word for something that may cause birth defects or harm to a fetus is teratogen, and can include drugs, medications, infections, chemicals, etc. Among the top hazards include alcohol use and drug usage, cat litter boxes, certain foods, and several other hazardous materials.
-Then their are substances of less concern, but still a concern, i.e. caffeine and nicotine, prescription medications, and a variety of potentially dangerous herbs and vitamins.
+The official, scary-sounding word for something that may

 Is it safe to have sexual intercourse during my pregnancy?

-n general, with the proper precautions, sex during pregnancy is safe for you and the baby.
-Some women with high-risk pregnancies are advised to avoid intercourse during pregnancy.
 Of course, just because sex is safe during pregnancy doesn't mean you'll necessarily want to have it.
-Many expectant mothers find that their desire for sex fluctuates during certain stages in the pregnancy.
-Also, many women find that sex becomes uncomfortable as their bodies get larger.
-Fro additional information visit the pregnancy and sex link.
+Many expectant mothers find that their desire for sex fluctuates during certain

 What are the "typical" problems my body will experience during the pregnancy?